-Warsaw, Poland – Poland may take up to 25 years to completely phase out coal use in electricity generation, according to state-owned Polska Grupa Energetyczna (PGE), which is longer than the transition the European Union is seeking in its bid to zero out greenhouse-gas emissions by 2050.
+Warsaw, Poland – Poland may take up to 25 years to completely exit and phase out coal use in electricity generation, according to state-owned Polska Grupa Energetyczna (PGE), which is longer than the transition the European Union is seeking in its bid to zero out greenhouse-gas emissions by 2050.

 For the EU to remain within its carbon budget, as outlined by the Paris Agreement, analysis suggests that member states should completely shut down all existing coal-fired power plants by 2030.